Food City, BMS announce 5-year partnership extension

 BRISTOL — Bristol Motor Speedway and Food City announced Thursday a five-year renewal of the sponsorship of the NASCAR Cup Series Food City Dirt Race and the Food City 300 NASCAR Xfinity Series race.

-Headquartered in Abingdon, Virginia, K-VA-T Food Stores, the parent company operates 138 outlets throughout East Tennessee, Southwest Virginia, Southeast Kentucky, North Georgia and Alabama.
-Food City is also a large supporter of local racing, sponsoring events at Kingsport Speedway and Volunteer Speedway,.
+Headquartered in Abingdon, K-VA-T Food Stores, the parent company, operates 138 outlets throughout East Tennessee, Southwest Virginia, Southeast Kentucky, North Georgia and Alabama.
+Food City is also a large supporter of local racing, sponsoring events at Kingsport Speedway and Volunteer Speedway.

 “We’re really proud to be involved in NASCAR, particularly with Bristol Motor Speedway,” Food City CEO and President Steve Smith said.
 “This wouldn’t happen without our great associates and thousands of customers who come through our store each and every week.
 They love racing and support it.